kevinveeder/nfl-fantasy-predictor-pt2/README.md

 ## Author

 **Kevin Veeder**
-- Advanced from simple linear regression to sophisticated XGBoost model
+- Advanced from simple linear regression to XGBoost model
 - 10 years of training data and 20+ engineered features
 - Automated hyperparameter optimization and cross-validation